Mediation In

 Court System

 Greek courts encourage mediation before proceeding to trial.
 Courts may refer parties to mediation and can adjourn proceedings to allow mediation to occur.
 Court-annexed mediation is available in major cities.
-The judiciary is implementing mediation programs in many courts, particularly in family courts.
+The judiciary is implementing mediation programmes in many courts, particularly in family courts.
 Judges may suggest mediation at any stage of proceedings.
 Courts may consider costs orders where parties unreasonably refuse to mediate.
-The court system works with professional mediators and mediation organizations.
+The court system works with professional mediators and mediation organisations.

 Mediator Regulations

 Mediators in Greece are not required to be lawyers, but many are.
 The Ministry of Justice provides certification for mediators.
-To become a certified mediator, one must complete training programs approved by the Ministry.
+To become a certified mediator, one must complete training programmes approved by the Ministry.
 The training includes theoretical and practical components, typically 40+ hours.
 Certified mediators must complete continuing education requirements.
 There are several professional associations for mediators in Greece, including the Greek Mediation Association (Ελληνικός Σύνδεσμος Διαμεσολάβησης).
 Mediators must adhere to ethical codes of conduct.

 Cultural Approach

 Greek mediation culture emphasises relationship preservation and consensus.
 There is growing acceptance of mediation as an alternative to litigation.
 The approach tends to be informal and facilitative.
 Greek mediators often take a neutral role in helping parties reach agreements.
 The cultural context values harmony and preserving relationships.
-Family mediation is particularly well-developed.
+Family mediation is particularly well developed.
 Commercial mediation is gaining acceptance in business circles.

 Typical Costs